-NURS 703 - DNP Practicum III: Application of Evidence-Based Practice
+NURS 703 DNP Practicum III: Application of Evidenced-Based Practice credit: 1-3

 The DNP student continues to work with a faculty mentor to implement his or her scholarly project.
 This includes analysis of data and drafting a report of the scholarly project.
 The student is required to submit an individualized practicum proposal and objectives for the practicum experience.